BRIEF-Medius Holdings to offer off-floor distribution of 130,000 shares

 NEW DELHI, May 27 India has reported cases of the Zika virus, the World Health Organization said, adding that efforts should be made to strengthen surveillance.

-* Says the company to offer an off-floor distribution of 130,000 shares on Tokyo Stock Exchange from March 15 to March 17
+* To offer an off-floor distribution of 130,000 shares of its stock at the price of 2,061 yen per share, on the Tokyo Stock Exchange on March 15

-* Says the limitation for purchase the distribution is up to 300 shares for each customer
+* Says the limitation for purchase of the distribution is up to 300 shares for each customer

 Further company coverage: (Beijing Headline News)